Faletau to win 100th Wales cap against France

 100 up for Faletau

-Number eight Faletau, 32, will become the eighth member of an exclusive Welsh club that comprises Alun Wyn Jones, Gethin Jenkins, North, Biggar, Stephen Jones, Gareth Thomas and Martyn Williams.
+Number eight Faletau, 32, will become the eighth member of an exclusive Welsh club that comprises North, Biggar, Alun Wyn Jones, Gethin Jenkins, Stephen Jones, Gareth Thomas and Martyn Williams.

 "Toby has been a fantastic servant for Welsh rugby," said Gatland.